LostInZoom/cartagen/docs/manual/polygons.rst

 At large scale, maybe we need to keep the individual buildings without modifying their geometry and the space inside the building block is enough for the buildings to be moved.
-Thus, we can use the :func:`random displacement <cartagen.random_displacement>` algorithm.
+Thus, we can use the :func:`random displacement <cartagen.random_displacement>` algorithm, or the :func:`simulated annealing displacement <cartagen.displacement_buildings_simulated_annealing>` algorithm.

 .. plot:: code/manual/buildings_displacement.py

     Random displacement of buildings inside the building block

+.. plot:: code/manual/buildings_displacement2.py

+    Displacement of buildings inside the building block with a simulated annealing algorithm

 Still at large scale, sometimes there is not enough space inside the building block to move the buildings around.
 It often is the case in urban areas, where buildings are touching each other.